marxin/texi2rst-generated/sphinx/gccint/testsuites/support-for-testing-profile-directed-optimizations.rst

 Support for testing profile-directed optimizations
 **************************************************

-The file profopt.exp provides language-independent support for checking correct execution of a test built with profile-directed optimization.
+The file :samp:`profopt.exp` provides language-independent support for checking correct execution of a test built with profile-directed optimization.
 This testing requires that a test program be built and executed twice.
 The first time it is compiled to generate profile